 Results (USD per night):

-TIP!
 Both Phuket and Koh Samui of course have options at all price points – using high-end, branded resorts was easier in this case to compare like for like.
-For a fantastic introduction to Samui’s many ways to spend or save on accommodation, see our up-to-date guide for where to stay on Koh Samui.

 How to choose

-Still can’t decide?
-Of course, many visitors to Thailand book time in both Samui and Phuket, plus a few days in Bangkok (and sometimes even up north to Chiang Mai) – perhaps that’s best formula of all? *No matter where you’re headed in Thailand, get our 13 years of tried-and-tested packing tips and answers to all your travel prep FAQS – find out how to prepare for Thailand.
+Of course, many visitors to Thailand book time in both Samui and Phuket, plus a few days in Bangkok (and sometimes even up north to Chiang Mai) – perhaps that’s the best formula of all?
+No matter where you’re headed in Thailand, get our 15 years of tried-and-tested packing tips and answers to all your travel prep FAQS – find out how to prepare for Thailand.

 If we’ve convinced you to try Koh Samui, or maybe you want to try this ‘big-little’ island on for size, use The Koh Samui Guide to choose the beach that’s perfect for you, and to plan every aspect of your best vacation ever – no blind choices necessary.
+Wishing you best of luck in solving your first-world problems.
 Enjoy!